Frequently Asked Questions

-Who benefits from the Beyond the Farm Gate project?
+Who benefited from the Beyond the Farm Gate project?

-I hear these tools change often, how will I stay up-to-date once I complete the training?
+I hear these tools change often, how will I stay up-to-date?

-This website will be updated throughout the life of the project (through 2014).
-You will also be provided a list of trustworthy and continually updated resources that will provide you this information as well, even beyond the life of this project.
+This website was updated throughout the life of the project (through 2014).
+A list of trustworthy and continually updated resources are still available on this website, even beyond the life of this project.

 Why should I learn how to use social media or other online media for my farm business?

 Consumers trust farmers more than most types of people when it comes to learning about their food.
 Farmers and consumers have typically been unable to connect directly, but with online media, that connection is possible.

 Social media tools are a free way for a young business to promote their product, share insights into their farming practices, expand into new markets, sustain relationships with customers, and help others –whether they be other farms, organizations, friends, or customers—promote your farm and/or products through their social networks that now exist online.

 In the past few years, several social media sites have grown rapidly and provide an excellent resource for business aiming to connect to local publics and consumers for little-to-no-cost.